-While substantiating the need to employ firm-level as well as individual-level data, our results show a positive effect of firms' decisions to apply collective or firm-level contracts on the level of wages.
-Given the share of covered employees in a firm, however, employees with individual contracts ceteris paribus earn higher wages.
+While confirming the need to employ firm-level as well as individual-level data, our results show a positive effect of a firm's decision to apply industry-wide or firm-level contracts on the level of wages.
+Given the share of covered employees in a firm, however, uncovered employees with individual contracts ceteris paribus earn higher wages.
 Collective bargaining coverage is found to reduce wage inequality.
-The impacts of net union density on the wage level and on wage dispersion on average are also negative.
-While striving for equal wages, powerful unions even make concessions regarding the wage level.
-Our findings thus are in line with an insurance motive of union representation.
+A higher union density reinforces the positive wage effects of coverage.
+A surprising result is that given coverage status, the effects of net union density on the wage level and on wage dispersion are negative.
+While striving for more wage equality along the entire wage distribution, powerful unions may even make concessions regarding the average wage level.
+Furthermore, an increase in wages for covered employees due to union influence may result in a larger labor supply in the uncovered sector, thus resulting in downward wage pressure there.
+This effect seems to dominate a possible positive union threat effect which may have caused firms in the uncovered sector to also pay higher wages in order to prevent coverage.
+Overall, our findings on the impact of union density on wage dispersion are in line with an insurance motive of union representation (Agell and Lommerud 1992, Burda 1995).
+However, the uniform decline of wages in the uncovered sector across the entire wage distribution in response to an increase in union density requires a further explanation.
+This finding may be due to a decline of investment when union density increases (Vogel 2007) or to downward pressure on wages because of the increase in labor supply in the uncovered sector brought about by higher wages-and thus lower employment-in the covered sector.

-The course of the paper is organized as follows.
+The remainder of the paper is organized as follows.
 Section 2 sketches constituent elements of the German system of collective wage bargaining.
-Section 3 briefly reviews related literature on the nature of union wage effects and summarizes existing evidence on the effects of union density and collective bargaining coverage on the German wage structure.
+Section 3 briefly reviews the related literature on the nature of union wage effects and summarizes existing evidence on the effects of union density and collective bargaining coverage on the German wage structure.
 Our econometric investigation is presented in section 4.
 Section 5 concludes.

-2 The German System of Collective Wage Bargaining
+2 Collective Wage Bargaining in Germany

-In Germany there are basically three regimes of wage bargaining.
+In Germany, there exist three fundamental regimes of wage bargaining.
 First, collective bargaining takes place at the industry level between a union and an employers' association.
-Second, a union can also negotiate with single firms to sign firm-level collective contracts.
+Second, a union can negotiate with single firms to sign firm-level collective contracts.

 Third, employers and employees may also negotiate individual contracts.
 According to the German Collective Bargaining Act (Tarifvertragsgesetz), collectively negotiated agreements are necessarily binding for individual job matches only if the firm is a member of an employer association and, in addition, the worker is a union member.

 In fact, the scope of collective agreements goes beyond the organized parties.
 Wages set at the firm level as well as individually bargained wages are adapted towards collective bargaining agreements, be it in order to reduce transaction costs or not to create incentives for employees to join a union.
-Collective agreements can also be declared generally binding by the Minister for Labor and Social Affaires.1 Prevalent wage-setting models in the literature even assume that collective bargaining agreements apply to all employees; see, e. g., Fitzenberger (1999, chapter 6).
+Collective agreements can also be declared generally binding by the Minister for Labor and Social Affaires.1 In light of the traditionally high coverage, researchers in the past (e.g. Fitzenberger (1999, chapter 6)) often assumed that collective bargaining agreements apply to all employees.